kjyv/FloBaRoID/README.md

 * excite a robot with fourier series trajectories and record state and torque measurements (using [Yarp](https://github.com/robotology/yarp) or ROS/MoveIt! at the moment)
 * identify mass, com, and inertia parameters using a URDF model description of the robot and from the measurements
-* at the same time, constrain parameters to physical consistent standard solution space, regardless if input data is highly well-conditioned or not
+* at the same time, constrain parameters to physical consistent standard solution space, regardless if input data is well-conditioned or not

 details:
-* excitation trajectories are parameterized fourier-series to get periodic trajectories (finding optimal parameters by optimization not yet implemented)
+* optimzied excitation trajectories (parameterized fourier-series to get periodic trajectories)
 * acceleration and velocity values are derived from position readings, both are zero-phase low-pass filtered
 * from supplied measurements, it is optionally possible to only select a percentage of well-conditioned data blocks to decrease the overall condition number of the input data
 * implemented estimation methods: